-If none of the existing relations is suitable, select New Relation Type and create a new relation in the main manual.
+If none of the existing relations is suitable, select New Relation Type and create a new relation.
 The new relation will immediately be applied to the link.

 Select a node in a network and click on the Link button in the ribbon.

 A black line appears.
 Move the end on top of another node and left-click.